tony-rodriguez/256/README.md

 #There is currently no scoring system in the game.

 #I would like to add some animations to the game so that the movement and merging of numbers is smoother.

+#I would like to deploy this app using an AWS EC2 instance.